Racial Equity and Justice Initiative

 |

 To have a more ongoing personal formation around social justice issues and our faith, we facilitate the national JustFaith program at Old St. Patrick’s.
 JustFaith empowers participants to develop a passion and thirst for a compassionate commitment to their church, community, and world.
 It prepares them for and energizes them in the work of social ministry through books, articles, films, and immersion experiences within local non-profit agencies.
 In a group of 14-18 people, JustFaith members go through several months of weekly sessions engaging in dialogue and faith-sharing about Catholic Social Teaching to discern how they can live a life of challenge and fulfillment.
-Sessions usually start in January and continue through October each year.
+Contact Vincent Guider for information on upcoming sessions at [email protected].

 To have a more ongoing personal formation around social justice issues and our faith, we facilitate the national JustFaith program at Old St. Patrick’s.
 JustFaith empowers participants to develop a passion and thirst for a compassionate commitment to their church, community, and world.
 It prepares them for and energizes them in the work of social ministry through books, articles, films, and immersion experiences within local non-profit agencies.
 In a group of 14-18 people, JustFaith members go through several months of weekly sessions engaging in dialogue and faith-sharing about Catholic Social Teaching to discern how they can live a life of challenge and fulfillment.
-Sessions usually start in January and continue through October each year.
+Contact Vincent Guider for information on upcoming sessions at [email protected].

 Organizing and Political Advocacy